cfengine/core/docs/STYLE.md

 #### Promise types

-Promise types should be have 1 indent and each promise type after the first listed should have a blank line before the next promise type.
+Promise types should have 1 indent and each promise type after the first listed should have a blank line before the next promise type.

 This example illustrates the blank line before the "classes" type.